Wegovy 7.2 mg: New Dose Explained

 Is Wegovy 7.2 mg available through the NHS?

 Currently, Wegovy on the NHS is offered at doses up to 2.4 mg, which is the approved maximum dose in the UK.
-The new version has not yet been authorised by the National Institute for Health and Care Excellence (NICE), so it is not available through NHS weight-management services.
+Wegovy 7.2mg has received MHRA approval but is not yet available through NHS weight-management services.
+Patients cannot currently access it via public healthcare, but it is now available privately at Pharmica.

 This means patients in the UK cannot access the 7.2 mg dose through public healthcare at present, but it will soon be available at Pharmica.